 The Phantom Trademark was established; the young company specialized in proprietary cabinet lighting and the installation of Wendelighting framing projectors for art lighting.

 Tom submitted his first US Patent application for the Phantom Contour optical framing projector.

-Phantom Contour projectors received ETL Approval and the first Phantom website was launched; the Wendelighting contract was terminated as Tom launched his own streamlined framing projector.
+Phantom Contour projectors received ETL Approval and the first Phantom website was launched; the Wendelighting contract was terminated as Tom launched his own streamlined Phantom contour framing projector.

 The first Phantom sales agent was hired, beginning our network of representatives around the country with the first agent in New York.

 A US Patent (#US6832845B1) was issued to Tom Kretzschmar for the original halogen Contour Projector.

 Tom, always striving to improve, submitted a second US Patent application for an updated projector lensing system.